owenlutz4/STATS_415_Project/README.md

 UCI_data/: Contains the Human Activity Recognition dataset used to train and evaluate all models

-CNN-LSTM Model Results/: Results from the CNN-LSTM model
+MLP Model Results/: Outputs from the MLP model code

-CNN Model Results/: Results from the CNN model
+CNN Model Results/: Outputs from the CNN model code

+CNN-LSTM Model Results/: Outputs from the CNN-LSTM model code

+MLP_model.ipynb: Implementation and training code for the MLP model

+CNN_model.ipynb: Implementation and training code for the CNN model

 CNN-LSTM_model.ipynb: Implementation and training code for the CNN-LSTM model

-CNN_model.ipynb: Implementation and training code for the CNN model

 .gitattributes: Git attributes configuration file